 If you become disabled and live in Alabama, you may be eligible for Social Security disability benefits, including Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-While SSDI and SSI are both federal programs administered by the Social Security Administration (SSA), Alabama does things differently than in other states.
+While SSDI and SSI are both federal programs administered by the Social Security Administration (SSA), Alabama's does some things differently than in other states.

 Alabama’s Disability Determination Services (DDS) agency is the office that decides whether you are disabled, according to Social Security’s rules.
 After your initial application is complete, questions about your case should be directed to DDS.
 There are DDS offices in Mobile and Birmingham.
 Here is their contact information.